Demystifying Visual Features of Movie Posters for Multi-Label Genre Identification: Proposed Methodology

 \subsubsection{\textbf{Probabilistic Module}}

 As discussed earlier, a movie poster can encompass multiple genres.
-Given an input poster ${\cal{I}}_i$, the multi-label classifier generates a confidence score vector $\uprho_i = (\rho_1^{<i>}, \rho_2^{<i>}, \ldots, \rho_{\delta}^{<i>})$ of ${\cal{I}}_i$ comprising the confidence score for each genre to be associated with ${\cal{I}}_i$.
-The top three genres with the highest confidence score are predicted as the associated genres with ${\cal{I}}_i$.
+Given an input poster ${\cal{I}}_i$, the multi-label classifier generates a confidence score vector $\uprho^{<i>} = (\rho_1^{<i>}, \rho_2^{<i>}, \ldots, \rho_{\delta}^{<i>})$.
+The top three genres with the highest confidence score are then predicted as the associated genres with ${\cal{I}}_i$.
 However, the poster can be associated with fewer than three genres.
 To address this issue, here, we propose a probabilistic module.
 The objective of this module is to determine whether the poster is associated with more than one genre and, if so, select the 2$^{nd}$ and 3$^{rd}$ genres accordingly.

-The crux of this module is to compute the association between genres, which are captured by the following equations.
+The crux of this module is to compute the association between genres, which are captured by the following equations:

 where, ${\cal{Z}}_j$ is the set of posters that are associated with genre ${\cal{G}}_j$.
 Eqn. \ref{eq:second_genre_association} expresses the likelihood of a poster being associated with ${\cal{G}}_k$, considering that the poster is already associated with ${\cal{G}}_j$.
 Eqn. \ref{eq:third_genre_association} denotes the probability of a poster being associated with ${\cal{G}}_l$, given that the poster is already associated with both ${\cal{G}}_j$ and ${\cal{G}}_k$.
 We calculate the conditional probabilities in advance for all possible combinations of genres.